-Turn your hearth into a Christmas fireplace.
-Fireplaces can provide the best focal point for Christmas decorating.
+Looking to show off your Christmas decorations with fireplace Christmas decor?
+Turn your hearth into a Christmas fireplace and make it the focal point of the room.
 Rarely do you see magazine-worthy images of beautifully decorated Christmas trees that don't include a fireplace right near the tree.
 Between the twinkling lights of the tree, the fire burning in the fireplace, and a few simple decorative touches, your home will feel like a winter wonderland.

 Whether your mantel is traditional brick, stone, or wood, large or small, we have decorating ideas that can transform your home for the Christmas season without a whole lot of time or effort, and in many cases using objects that you already have around your home.

 Decide on Your Color Palette

 What does a Christmas fireplace look like?
 When thinking of Christmas décor, many automatically think of the traditional red and green combination, however, don't limit yourself to just these colors.
 Some of the most beautiful mantles you will see have alternate color palettes.
 Other popular holiday colors to use include blue and white, red and white, an all-white palette, as well as silver and gold, and a natural color scheme, incorporating the outdoors into the vignette that you create.
 Before beginning on your decorating quest, always remember to keep all combustible decorations at least 12 inches above your masonry fireplace opening.
 If you have a manufactured fireplace, follow the supplied clearance instructions in the owners manual.

 The first step to decorating your mantel is to accent it with something natural.
 The options here are unlimited.
 Some examples of what you can use to do this include: